nathanww/OpenHaptic/api.md

 Messages sent by OpenHaptic are also strings terminated with "ENDMSG".

-The Openhaptic device attempts to send status messages when connected: These are prefaced by "ST:" and consist of the current battery voltage, a comma, and the current program status (0=not running program, 1=running program)
+The OpenHaptic device attempts to send status messages when connected: These are prefaced by "ST:" and consist of the current battery voltage, a comma, and the current program status (0=not running program, 1=running program)

 Messages prefaced with "PROG:" are commands to overwrite the current program with the data that comes afterwards.